Recurrent Urinary Tract Infection

 - Passing urine immediately after sexual intercourse

-Recurrent UTI in men are usually related to a long foreskin, chronic prostatitis and in men over 50 years, an enlarged prostate (BPH).
+Recurrent UTI in men are usually related to a long foreskin (phimosis), chronic prostatitis and in men over 50 years, an enlarged prostate (BPH).

-A long and tight foreskin tends to trap urine beneath it [Fig 1].
+A long and tight foreskin tends to trap urine beneath it [Fig 2].
 This subsequently allows bacteria to flourish and cause infection of the foreskin (called balanitis) and the urethra to cause UTI.
-Hence, it is important to practise local hygiene to prevent such infections.
+Hence, it is important to practise good penile hygiene to prevent such infections.
 In those with tight foreskin which cannot be retracted (called phimosis), circumcision surgery will clear the infection.

 Young men (20 to 50 years) are also prone to prostate infection (prostatitis).
 Many of them are assumed to have simple UTI and given a short course of antibiotics which is not sufficient in killing off all the bacteria within the prostate.
 Chronic prostatitis require at least 3 weeks of antibiotics to completely eradicate the bacteria within the prostate.